Tutorial: Azure Active Directory integration with Signagelive

 In the menu on the left, select Users and groups.

 In this section, you create a user called Britta Simon in Signagelive.
-Work with Signagelive support team to add the users in the Signagelive platform.
-Users must be created and activated before you use single sign-on.
+Work with the Signagelive support team to add the users in the Signagelive platform.
+You must create and activate users before you use single sign-on.

 Test single sign-on

-When you click the Signagelive tile in the Access Panel, you should be automatically signed in to the Signagelive for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+When you select the Signagelive tile in the MyApps portal, you should be automatically signed in.
+For more information about the MyApps portal, see What is the MyApps portal?.